-Market interest rates continue to rise and the Government's increased borrowing program indicates a rate movement upwards.
+Market interest rates continue to rise slowly, and the Government's increased borrowing program to repay previously taken loans, indicates a rate movement upwards.
 Taking these factors into account the Fund is currently invested in short term Treasury bills and Repurchase Agreements.
 The objective of the Fund is to provide liquidity and a stable regular income for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.

-The Government's budget proposed an additional tax on Unit Trusts effective 1st April 2017.
-However the Unit trust industry has made representations and counter proposals to the Finance Ministry for concessions and is awaiting the Government's decision and gazette in this regard.
+The Government's budget proposed an additional tax on Unit Trusts effective 1st April 2018.
+However, the Unit trust industry which made representations and counter proposals to the Finance Ministry for concessions is awaiting the decision of the Government and Inland Revenue department in this regard.